How Is Dry Eye Syndrome Treated?

 Dry eye disease is easy to treat.
 If necessary, you can treat dry eyes with artificial tears (eye drops), lifestyle changes, and surgery.
 This treatment focuses on reducing dryness and protecting vision.
 An eye specialist, such as an ophthalmologist or ophthalmologist, can help you develop an appropriate treatment plan.
 Treatment options depend on the cause of your symptoms and the severity of your condition.
 Most people with dry eye experience painful symptoms such as redness, blurred vision, or eye irritation.

-Common Treatments for Dry Eye
+Common Treatments for Dry Eye syndrome

 1- Artificial Tears and Gels